Jinderamarak/safe-stage/README.md

 ### Building

 - installed Rust with version 1.83 or newer
+  - As of 18/12/2024, the *Nightly* version of the Rust toolchain results in a slightly better performance and is therefore recommended
 - installed .NET SDK 8 or newer
 - installed `cargo-expand` or selected nightly chain (run `cargo install cargo-expand` to install) - required for generating bindings
   - Nightly toolchain can be used as a fallback (running without `cargo-expand`), but might be unstable